-- prepare for the annual meeting
+- prepare annual meeting

 - is the official representative of the association,

-- shall lead the Board's negotiations and work
+- shall lead the board's negotiations and work

 If the Chairman is prevented, the Vice Chairman shall step into the Chairman's place.

-- for minutes of Board meetings,
+- for minutes of board meetings,

-- manages protocols, letters, etc.
+- manages minutes, letters, etc.

-- ensures that decisions are made,
+- ensures that decisions taken have been enforced,

 - sign outgoing documents, unless the board decides otherwise,

-- prepare financial statements annually.
+- shall prepare annual financial statements.

 25 § Notice, decision-making and voting